ChoojooK/GeekCentral/README.md

-## Everything a programmer might need to know
-This repository provides different kinds of files, Datas, or information that a programmer or a hacker might need to do his/her job.
+## GeekCentral: Your Ultimate Resource Hub for Computer Enthusiasts
+Welcome to GeekCentral, your one-stop destination for a wealth of information tailored specifically for computer enthusiasts, programmers, and hackers alike.
+Whether you're delving into the depths of code, exploring new technologies, or seeking essential resources to fuel your passion for computing, you'll find everything you need right here.

+### What We Offer
+Our repository is packed with a diverse array of files, datasets, and information meticulously curated to cater to the needs of tech aficionados.
+From comprehensive lists of file extensions to handy reference guides, programming tutorials, and more, GeekCentral is your go-to source for all things tech-related.

-Please remember to give credit if you used this repository in your projects.
+**Note:** While we encourage exploration and learning, please remember to provide proper credit if you utilize any resources from this repository for commercial purposes.

-## Disclaimer
+### Disclaimer
-This repository is only for educational purposes and general use only, and I'm not responsible for any misuse of this repository.
+GeekCentral is committed to providing valuable resources for educational and personal use.
+However, we must stress that this repository is intended for general use only.
+We cannot be held responsible for any misuse or illegal activities stemming from the contents of this repository.

-### Donate
+### Support the Project
-Finding all of this datas for you is not an easy job to do.
-If you liked this project and wanted to support my job, you can use the options below to support my job.
+Curating and documenting these resources is a labor of love, but it's not without its challenges.
+If you find GeekCentral valuable and wish to support its ongoing maintenance and development, your donations are greatly appreciated.
+Every contribution helps us continue to expand and improve this repository, ensuring that it remains a valuable asset for the entire tech community.

+Thank you for your support and happy coding!

-Bitcoin: 1HVgM3NGHkebWYNdFExQFo5hR4JbMhjCRL
+Bitcoin: 17kJi9MzQcsuQShZHkbk8JWmcZqUm43BVc

-Ethereum: 0x262c80020de8f8edfd98b9e412ccb731882b832a
+Ethereum: 0xa7746296ab004c0a3ca0c62e78004492ab65739a

-Litecoin: LYySQUwkzxhrFCaxEHVzqSbtuzSqzEoAZ8
+Litecoin: LMmsqBwVaw4Bj9f4H1o5fgmyXJ9NSa7iRp

-Bitcoin cash: qqazpvdf87gs4x5jceun7feqwatka6e4tyf3ypv6q7

-Dogecoin: DHsXuBoHMEfRd7gwxYu2BST6TFFoZHipSV
+Dogecoin: D8nfP3p6ygJy7GG3VtX7V2Q4wAWaHE7kqK

-Dash: XhRYW6tK9ohMf3nxqjTzbEn9qdPqHc8H7Q
+Dash: XxA9ASXigY2toYgQkDnekSmGGAPRnhaBWo

-Zcash: t1Q56Q3pV4vCdGXNNuKLFLLqTXkr3L2oUHf
+Zcash: t1XC3T6nvJCJ6CRoAYDvGoF48XE4XKHhVPR

-Tron: TCntEYwygFVcvL7vdi9DUDgudBdn2khpbK
+Tron: TS5FxwtmaqxKjpyrrggiNrNYbJfmdY2ywd

-Solana: 5VywSGrpGmwGoF5v7S2fNjkhh7CMZNiztARS4vKxc5T7
+Solana: D8D96K5vepPHBKCpWC4J3RkFjTvHP48fdMNjveuQ3Bcv

+BNB: 0xa7746296ab004c0a3ca0c62e78004492ab65739a

+Avalanche-C: 0x54ba720c41b94b70a78a94e18ad2da5df399d7f3

+Polkadot: 15V8YFqPzn6XgEQENvCGF8EipPWts22bn4S4LXYYGPZJzBa